 Everything about wood hogging, stacking and drying – and the soul of firing wood.

-Author Lars Mytting has written ‘The Book About Firewood’ who became one of the best-selling books in 2011 with about 50.000 sold copies.
-Impressive, considering that Norway has only 5 million inhabitants.
-Perhaps the book has become so popular because Norwegians are living in a cold country far to the north, where everyone has got the experience how not to freeze.
+Author Lars Mytting has written ‘The Book About Firewood’ that became one of the best-selling books in 2011 with about 50.000 sold copies.
+Impressive, considering that Norway only has 5 million inhabitants.
+Perhaps the book has become so popular because Norwegians are living in a cold country far to the north where it is a matter of life and death to stay warm?

 “For there is no nonsense when it comes to a stack of firewood.
 It does not lose value in the stock market.
 It does not rust.
 It does not file for divorce. “